hoodiehq/hoodie/README.md

 ./node_modules/.bin/hoodie-start
 ```

-There are a few options to change the behaviour of `hoodie-server`.
+There are a few options to change the behaviour of `@hoodie/server`.

 option        | default                            | description
 ------------- | ---------------------------------- | -------------